-On this page, you can configure DNS domains.
+On this page, you can configure static host names for your DNS domains.

 1. In the left navigation bar, click Advanced Setup > DNS > DNS Config.
 The following page appears.

 2. To add a DNS domain, click Add.
 The following page appears.